raspberrypilearning/talk-like-a-pirate/worksheet.md

   - `/hello/gi` - ...the word hello with...
   - `, "ahoy");` - ...the word ahoy

-  You might be wondering why the word "hello" is written as `/hello/gi` - this pirate secret will be revealed in the next section!
+  You might be wondering why the word "hello" is written as `/hello/gi`: this pirate secret will be revealed in the next section!

 1. Save your code and test it by typing in a sentence containing the word "hello" in the **Landlubbers** box.
 You should see your word replaced with "ahoy" in the **Pirates** box.

   ![Hello converted to ahoy](images/ahoy-there.png)

-1. Now see if you can add more lines of code like this to replace other words with more pirate-like words.
-For example, pirates say "yer" instead of "you", or "avast" instead of "stop".
+1. Now see if you can add more lines of code like this to replace other words with more piratical versions.
+For example, pirates say "yer" instead of "you", avast "avast" instead of "stop".
 Try looking for pirate speak websites to find out other pirate word substitutions to experiment with!
 Use the same code, but put in the word you want to find, and the pirate equivalent you want to replace it with.

 ## Using regular expressions to alter words